How to Build and Hire a Marketing Team

 However, you don’t have in-house employees solely dedicated to your needs.
 You also need to collaborate closely with another business, rather than simply letting your online marketing manager handle things.
 Finally, not all outsource providers are created equal, and some may not offer the services you need.

-If you’ve decided that you need to hire a marketing team for your startup, let’s look at the team member breakdown.
+If you’ve decided that you need to hire a marketing team for your company, let’s look at the team member breakdown.
 You’ll need to hire the following:

 · Director of Acquisition: Responsible for managing marketing acquisition initiatives

 · SEM & Display: Responsible for search engine and display marketing